Presidents since 1912

 2012 - 2018

-Elected president of the ACF in November 2012, Françoise Sigur-Cloutier focused her mandate on political representation as well as on proximity and on the promotion of the community.
-She works on the most sensitive issues for the development of the community: post-secondary education and immigration.
-His term was marked, among other things, by the creation of the Cité universitaire francophone at the University of Regina and the Supreme Court of Canada decision in the Caron-Boutet case in 2015, in which the ACF intervened to demand the official status of French in Saskatchewan and Alberta. ogether” project.
-His leadership enabled the ACF to renew its electoral process, adopt new governance policies and modernize its statutes and regulations.
+Elected president of the ACF in November 2012, Françoise Sigur-Cloutier focused her mandate on political representation and the promotion of the community.
+She works on essential issues for the development of the community: post-secondary education and immigration.
+Her mandate was marked, among other things, by the creation of the Cité universitaire francophone at the University of Regina and the decision by the Supreme Court of Canada in the Caron-Boutet case in 2015, where the ACF intervened to demand the official status of French in Saskatchewan and Alberta.

 ROGER GAUTHIER